 The work naturally appeals to intrepid collectors as well as cutting-edge technologists who are ready to leave their aesthetic mark on contemporary culture.
 My artwork cuts a new path in data driven, computational, and generative art at the intersection of the human and the machine.

-My academic and professional background is in clinical psychology, mergers and acquisitions, and software.
+My academic background was in clinical psychology, philosophy, mergers and acquisitions, and international business.

 I have worked as a Data Architect, Data Miner, and Data Scientist – my job was to invent pattern recognition data architectures and algorithms for private and government client.
 I have analyzed human behavior in all its forms from shopping habits to terrorists communication habits.
 The data have come from marketing, finance, weblogs, and many other sources.
 I looked for patterns in human behavior, from data rich sources such as crimes, purchases, self tracking, DNA, web activity, and many others.

-The requirements of my consulting work required art as well as science, so in that sense I have always been a data artist.
+The requirements of my consulting work necessitated art as well as science, so in that sense I have always been a data artist.
 My main area of expertise was helping to design and build the technical infrastructure necessary for a company to change how its industry worked.
 This required a vision of the future industry and data architecture as well as inventing new data mining methods, so this is about art and science.
 Part of art is about revealing way of looking at the world that has not been done previously.
-In order to stay ahead of an industry, change how an industry works, or track human behavior you have to create a new vision, just as an artist does.
+In order to stay ahead of an industry, change how an industry works, or understanding human behavior you have to create a new vision, just as an artist does.